-How will the recently passed tax bill affect you?
+How will the 2018 tax bill affect you?
 For most, taxes will go down.
 How much is based largely on your specific situation.

-The following are things that you can do to help yourself in light of the recent tax bill.
+The following are things that you can do to help yourself in light of the 2018 tax bill.

 1. Take any deductions that you can in 2017.
 This would include any charitable contributions or paying your 2018 property tax in 2017.